 If your child requires meal substitutions, the following form is also required:

-Infant Formula Form (for all infants under 12 months of age)
+Provision of Breastmilk or Infant Formula (for all infants under 12 months of age)

 The USDA is an equal opportunity employer and provider.